Supergiovane/node-red-contrib-knx-ultimate/docs/wiki/KNX-AI-Sidebar.md

 - At least one configured KNX AI node.
 - A gateway connected and running.
-- For chat answers and Flow Builder: LLM enabled in the KNX AI node, with a provider configured — OpenAI-compatible, **Anthropic (Claude)**, or Ollama (local).
-An API key is required for cloud providers.
+- For chat answers and Flow Builder: LLM enabled in the KNX AI node, with a provider configured — OpenAI-compatible, **Anthropic (Claude)**, Ollama (local), or Bionic LM Studio (local).
+An API key is required for cloud providers; with Bionic LM Studio it is optional unless server authentication is enabled.